afrokyss/Africa-Covid-Report/README.md

 # Africa-Covid-Report
-This application is a streamlit Dashbord to analyze some aspects of Covid-19 Spread on the African continent
+This application is a streamlit Dashboard to analyze some aspects of Covid-19 Spread on the African continent